theintern/intern-tutorial/README.md

 ## Step 4: Write a functional test

 Functional tests are different from unit tests in that they *mimic user interaction* by sending commands to browsers using an external server instead of running directly in the environment being tested.
 This enables us to generate real DOM events and test UI interactions just like a real user, with no JavaScript security sandbox limitations.
 As well as enabling testing of sandbox-restricted actions like [file uploads](http://sauceio.com/index.php/2012/03/selenium-tips-uploading-files-in-remote-webdriver/), functional testing also allows us to test interactions that span multiple pages and interactions with third party sites (like OAuth authorization flows).
-For this tutorial, we’ll be testing some code that generates a real `alert` box, which would not be possible with just a unit test running in the browser’s JavaScript sandbox.
+Our demo app contains an HTML file with a basic form that should update the header with a string returned from `hello.greet`.
+For this tutorial, we'll simulate a user filling out a form and clicking a button (using true browser events!) to submit it in order to verify this page works as expected, which would not be possible with just a unit test running in the browser’s JavaScript sandbox.

 Intern’s functional testing (and its continuous integration) is based on the [standard WebDriver protocol](http://www.w3.org/TR/webdriver/), so you can either use a [Sauce Labs](http://saucelabs.com) account or [set up your own WebDriver server](http://docs.seleniumhq.org/docs/03_webdriver.jsp#running-standalone-selenium-server-for-use-with-remotedrivers).
 Because Sauce Labs is much easier to use, this tutorial assumes you are using Sauce.